 What remained from our ocean ice tower, was a beautiful representation of the ocean.
 We had our own little touch pool!
 I laid out a tray, tongs and a magnifying glass so we could look at, examine, feel and even smell our beach finds!
 Add some beach books and explore!

-Fizzy baking soda science is always fun.
+Baking soda and vinegar experiment is always fun!
 I simply buried shells and a few plastic starfish under baking soda.
-I gave him little bowls of yellow, green and blue colored vinegar and an eye dropper to color his own ocean and find the sea life!
+I gave my kiddo little bowls of yellow, green and blue colored vinegar and an eye dropper to color his own ocean and find the sea life!

-PERFECT OCEAN SCIENCE ACTIVITIES AND IDEAS FOR KIDS
+FUN OCEAN SCIENCE ACTIVITIES FOR PRESCHOOL OCEAN THEME!

 Discover more fun and easy science & STEM activities right here.
 Click on the link or on the image below.